Timothy-W-Hilton/STEM/README.md

 Asia as well as atmospheric trace gas concentrations over North America.

-Carmichael et al. (2001) provides a detailed conceptual description of the STEM modeling framework.
+Song and Carmichael (2001) provides a detailed conceptual description of the STEM modeling framework.
 The other references below describe subsequent enhancements to the model as well as modeling studies that employed it.